 - Massage Therapy.
 Regularly scheduled massage for the pelvis or for overall body relaxation can augment your healing program.
 When prescribed for specific ailments, specialized massage at Women’s Wellness Center is often covered by health insurance.

 - Medication.
 There are some effective medications for treating pelvic floor disorders.
 These are non-addicting medications that work to dampen pathologic neurologic pathways or to reduce muscle spasm.
-Though side effects can sometimes be problematic, there are cases where medications are helpful as a primary or adjunct treatment.

 - Vaginal Estrogen.
-The vagina and bladder both need estrogen to be happy.
+The vagina and bladder both need estrogen to be fully healthy.
 For women with low estrogen levels, such as those in mid-life, or younger ones experiencing breast-feeding related hormonal changes, it is often necessary to prescribe a low dose vaginal estrogen treatment.
 These products localize estrogen to the vagina and adjacent bladder.
 Systemic absorption is negligible.
 This is a safe and necessary component of treatment for many cases of pelvic floor or bladder dysfunction.
-Those who are not able or do not wish to use estrogen can benefit from another type of hormone cream containing DHEA, which provides similar results without estrogen.
+Those who are not able or do not wish to use estrogen can benefit from another type of vaginal hormone cream containing DHEA, which provides similar results without estrogen.

 - Counseling.
 It is not uncommon for sufferers of pelvic floor spasm and pain to have emotional scars from a history of physical, sexual, or psychological trauma, which can interfere with treatment success if not dealt with.
 To work through these obstacles, professional mental health counseling is sometimes recommended in addition to one or more of the above treatment strategies.